 is interested in the matter because the society’s constitution so provides.

+Major Transaction has the same meaning as is given in sections 129(2) to (3) of the Companies Act 1993, where the reference to a company means the Club.

 Matter means a society’s performance of its activities or exercise of its powers; or an arrangement, an agreement, or a contract (a transaction) made or entered into, or proposed to be entered into, by the society.

 Member means each person who for the time being is a member of the Club and includes all classes of members described in clause 4.3.